Jump to Navigation

 Lawyers Who Fight for Equality for Fathers

 Fathers almost always feel that the deck is stacked against them.
 They feel that they are being forced to pay the price for a minority of husbands and fathers who ignore their responsibilities.
-At the Woburn and Norwood offices of Massachusetts Family Law Group, our lawyers are helping to change this by advocating for fathers to be treated equally.
-With more than more than 100 years of combined experience, our attorneys understand — often because many of us are divorced parents — what you are going through.
+At the and Norwood offices of The Massachusetts Family Law Group, our lawyers are helping to change this by advocating for fathers to be treated equally.
+With more than 40 years of combined experience, our attorneys understand — often because many of us are divorced parents — what you are going through.

 Educating Fathers About Their Rights and Options